jmunoz1992/secrets/workshop/02_Posting_New_Secrets.md

 *Previous:* **[01 Keeping Private Secrets Private](./01_Keeping_Private_Secrets_Private.md)**

-Even though the client doesn't allow for users to create new secrets, they actually could by using Postman or curl and accessing the API directly.
+Even though the client doesn't allow for users to create new secrets, they actually could by using Postman or curl to access the API directly.
 This is not what we want.
-So once again we need to write two tests and change our code to prevent people from posting a new secret, unless they are logged in.
+So once again we need to write tests and change our code to prevent people from posting a new secret, unless they are logged in.

 Here is the current code in our API which handles POST requests: